christielau/portfolio/pages/home.md

 </table>
 Using qualitative and quantitative research insights, I design products and services to address user needs and business objectives.

-I'm a design mentor at Springboard and Skillshare teacher and my class  <a href="https://skl.sh/2TOE5Qc" target="_blank">"How to Create a Storyboard: Bring Your Product/Service Concept to Life in 20 minutes"</a> has won the grand prize in the Skillshare Contest for First Time Business and Technology Teachers. <i class="twa twa-eyes"></i>
-<a href="https://skl.sh/2TOE5Qc" target="_blank">Watch my class now ></a>
+Outside my work, I'm a Springboard design mentor and Skillshare teacher and my class  <a href="https://skl.sh/2TOE5Qc" target="_blank">"How to Create a Storyboard: Bring Your Product/Service Concept to Life in 20 minutes"</a> has won the grand prize in the Skillshare Contest for First Time Business and Technology Teachers. <a href="https://skl.sh/2TOE5Qc" target="_blank"><span>&#x1F440;</span> Watch my class now ></a>